paltrickontpb/paltrickontpb/README.md

 ### Welcome to Paltrickontpb's Github Page ✨

 Hey all, I am Projjal Gupta.
-I love working on VLSI and CAD tools and have designed many circuits, PCBs, and HDL designs.
+I love working on VLSI and CAD tools, as well as design micro-architectures, circuits, PCBs, and Hardware IPs.
 I even work on microcontroller designs and other cool retro tech designs.
 I'm a huge fan of the 8051 and even base some designs around it.
 And sometimes tinker around blockchain applications and try to integrate them to low-powered IoT solutions.
 Feel free to check my projects out and follow me!

 ### What am I working on right now?
-- Right now I am working as an Intern at Keydabra Inc. (its an amazing startup).
+- Working on my own bootable OS for x64 and RISC-V.
 - Verilog Testbench Generators (From Scratch using c++)
-- Memory Compilers using Leaf Cells (Probably TSMC018 if I can get the tech)
+- Memory Compilers using Leaf Cells (Probably SKY130PDK if I can understand the tech)
 - Chisel HDL based digital circuit designs.
-(Can we agree that it is as amazing as Verilog)
+(Can we agree that it is as amazing as Verilog and Bluespec)
 - Risc V core.
 (Tough stuff, but its making some progress)

 ### Connect with me 📲